 Kansas entered the contest No. 1 in the FBS in scoring at 55.5 points per game, and that was evident in the team’s poised response.
 On the precipice of a third consecutive three-and-out to start the afternoon, quarterback Jalon Daniels floated a pass left toward running back Daniel Hishaw Jr., who raced down the sideline for a 17-yard gain.
 That play would be the impetus of a 28-0 scoring run.

 “They’re a good team,” Holgorsen said.
 “Same thing happened to them last week in Morgantown.
 They got down and just made plays.
-Their head coach, who out-coached me, he’s got their team’s attention to where they’ve gotten some confidence and their hot.”
+Their head coach, who out-coached me, he’s got their team’s attention to where they’ve gotten some confidence and they’re hot.”

 Hishaw wound up posting Kansas’ initial points moments later, and the Jayhawks’ comeback was expedited by a Tune interception.
 Safety Kenny Logan Jr. snagged an overthrow on the third play of the Cougars’ third drive, and Kansas capitalized immediately with a rushing touchdown by Daniels.